 Day 7 on the Road

-Road trip down the Coromandel’s 309 Road.
+A Road Trip Down the Coromandel’s 309 Road

 That’s right, it’s Day 7 of New Zealand’s Biggest Gap Year where we are doing 365 days of 365 activities!
-Today’s adventures takes us on a road trip down The 309 Road of the Coromandel.
+Today’s adventure takes us on a road trip down The 309 Road of the Coromandel.
 After checking out the Waiau Falls and having a beautiful drive, we pick up some fish and chips in Whitianga when someone… Or… Something steals our chips!

 Today we are leaving Coromandel Town and we are heading to Whitianga.